sidg54/imagesynth/README.md

 # ImageSynth
 Various attempts to create images using different deep generative models.
+This project was mainly to learn the basics of creating APIs, UIs, and setting up monitoring for machine learning models.
+GANs seemed like a really cool (and challenging) architecture to work with so I thought seeing the results would be interesting.

 ## Approaches
 ### GAN